d-reynolds/HICAR/docs/compiling.md

 ## Options

 The following are options which can be passed to the cmake command using `-DOPTION`.
-For example, to generate a makefile for compiling HICAR as a debug run with the FSM snow model linked, you could run:
+For example, to generate a makefile for compiling HICAR as a debug run without the FSM snow model linked, you could run:

 ```bash
 cmake ../ -DFSM=OFF -DMODE=debug